microsoft/nodejstools/Nodejs/Docs/User/AdvancedDebugging.md

-Advanced Debugging
+﻿Advanced Debugging
 ==================

-Node.js Tools for Visual Studio (NTVS) include advanced debugging features for debugging Node.js applications, like advanced breakpoints, and remote debugging of Node.js processes running on any OS (Windows, Linux, MacOS).
+Node.js Tools for Visual Studio (NTVS) include advanced debugging features for debugging Node.js applications, like advanced breakpoints, and remote debugging of Node.js processes running on any OS (Windows, Linux, MacOS), or hosted on Windows Azure.

 ![Overview](Images/DebuggingAdvancedOverview.png)